Reserve Account

 At the start, the team had no clear solution.
 I took the initiative to analyze 5 global competitors to understand industry practices and proposed 3 potential solutions.
 After evaluating them with the cross-functional team, we selected the 'Reserve Account,' which holds a fixed amount of business funds upfront as a buffer to ensure refunds during low-cash periods.
 To maintain this balance, we paired it with 2 digital funding options.

-When designing the key add-money flow, I considered that merchants are busy and need an efficient, easy-to-resume experience.
-Although the consolidated design best met these needs, the step-by-step approach followed our existing patterns, was easier to implement, fit the tight deadline, and ensured design consistency across the app.
+When designing the Add Money flow, I proposed 2 common patterns for non-tech savvy business owners.
+While the consolidated design best supported the user need for efficiency, the step-by-step approach followed our existing patterns, was easier to implement, fit the tight deadline, and ensured design consistency across the app.
 As a result, I chose the step-by-step flow for this release.

-After aligning with the product owner and dev team, I put the consolidated idea in the design backlog and replace it with the step-by-step flow for a future efficiency upgrade.
+To avoid compromising the user experience, I aligned with the product owner and dev team, then added the consolidated idea to the design backlog and replaced it with a step-by-step flow aimed at future efficiency improvements.

 Due to the convenience of auto-refill, we encourage merchants to use it, so a clear and motivating entry point is essential.
 I began by analyzing indirect competitors with similar experiences for inspiration.
 They placed 'setup' and 'disable' under a single 'Add Funds' button, which caused confusion—why go to 'Add Funds' just to disable the feature?